m-yosefpor/enhancements/enhancements/ingress/bind-options.md

-The controller that manages the IngressController Deployment and related resources has unit-test coverage; for this enhancement, the unit tests are expanded to cover the additional functionality.
+The controller that manages the IngressController Deployment and related resources has unit-test coverage; for this enhancement, the unit tests are expanded to cover the additional functionality:

-The operator has end-to-end tests; for this enhancement, the following test can be added:

 1. Create an IngressController that enables the `HostNetwork` endpoint publishing strategy type without specifying `spec.endpointPublishingStrategy.hostNetwork.bindOptions`.
 2. Verify that the IngressController configures: